 The 4 M’s of Value Investing

 You understand what the business is all about.
-You will do the research into its details that affect its intrinsic value
+You will do the research into the details that affect its intrinsic value

 The leaders in charge of the company have shown signs of integrity and proven success from decisions they have made before.
 You believe they will lead the company upwards.